-Prediction: where we construct some prediction of the future state given past measurements, or equivalently, construct a representation of $P(X_k|Y_0, \ldots, Y{k-1})$ .
-Straightforward manipulation of probability combined with the assumptions above yields that the prior or predictive density is
+Prediction: where we construct some prediction of the future state given past measurements, or equivalently, construct a representation of $P(X_k|Y_0, ..., Y{k-1})$.
+Straightforward manipulation of probability combined with the assumptions above yields that

-Data association: where we use the predictive density - which is sometimes called the prior - and anything else likely to be helpful, to determine which of a pool of measurements contribute to the value of $Y_k$ .
+Data association: where we use the predictive density - which is sometimes called the prior - and anything else likely to be helpful, to determine which of a pool of measurements contribute to the value of Y_k .

-Correction: where we incorporate the new measurement into what is known, or, equivalently, construct a representation of $P(X_k|Y_0,\ldots,Y_k)$ .
-Straightforward manipulation of probability combined with the assumptions above yields that the posterior is
+Correction: where we incorporate the new measurement into what is known, or, equivalently, construct a representation of $P(X_k|Y_0, ..., Y_k)$.
+Straightforward manipulation of probability combined with the assumptions above yields that

-1.4.1 Linear dynamics and the Kalman filter
+1.5 Linear Dynamics and the Kalman Filter